 ValveTime.net | Valve News, Forums, Steam

-As always, don't forget to subscribe to our YouTube channel and to follow us on Facebook and Twitter.
-Be sure to give our Dota 2 Announcer Pack a thumbs up over on the Steam Workshop.
+Don't forget to subscribe to our YouTube channel and to follow us on Facebook and Twitter to stay up to date with all the latest Valve news.
+As usual, we could appreciate it if you could head on over to check out our Dota 2 Announcer Pack over on the Steam Workshop.
+Don't forget to give it a thumbs up while you're there!
 Thanks for watching.

 Page 20 of 20